Causal mediation analysis for longitudinal and survival data in continuous time using Bayesian non-parametric joint models: Causal estimands and identification

-for any $a \in [0, \mathcal{A}]$. \end{assumption} Although the independent censoring assumption is strong, it is reasonable in our motivating example.
-In the ARIC cohort study, data is updated every few years.
+Although the independent censoring assumption is strong, it is reasonable in our motivating example.
+In the ARIC cohort study, death data are updated from the National Death Index \citep{NCHS_NDI} every few years.
 At each data update, the date of the most recent recorded death serves as a proxy censoring time for individuals who are still alive at that point.
 Importantly, because this form of censoring does not arise from loss to follow-up or participant-specific reasons, it can be viewed as administrative censoring.
 In other words, people who are alive on the date of the most recent recorded death are censored not because of dropout but because the outcome assessment ceases at that point.
 Therefore, the assumption of independent censoring is reasonable.